Research Areas

 PI: Diego Pizzagalli, PhD

 I collaborated with the PI, postdoctoral fellows, and research assistants to manage two NIH-funded, multi-site neuroimaging studies (P50MH119467, UH3 MH109334) examining approach-avoidance decision-making (fMRI, EMA) and cross-species neurophysiological markers of reward and cognitive control (EEG).
 My duties included participant recruitment, consent, EKGs, EEG and biological sample collection, equipment troubleshooting, protocol management, and IRB compliance, alongside administrative tasks such as scheduling, expense tracking, medication ordering, and training new personnel.
-I also co-led the lab’s DEI initiatives, developing outreach and recruitment strategies and facilitating monthly meetings that advanced lab-wide diversity and inclusion efforts.
+I also co-led the lab’s inclusion initiatives, developing outreach and recruitment strategies and facilitating monthly meetings that advanced our goals.

 Graduate Research Assistant, APPEAR Research Lab, Northeastern University